toliaqat/Pokemon_Go_API/README.md

 # Pokemon_Go_API
 Pokémon GO API in Python

+# IMPORTANT!
+Fixed some code?
+Improved a function?
+Cleaned the mess?
+Other fixes?
+Sumbit a pull-request!

 # Some Info:
 1. GitHub issues are mainly for bug reporting.
 2. One goal of the project is to understand the API and to give other developers a starting point.